Without Dogma: Background

 After publishing his Trilogy, Sienkiewicz quickly became the most popular living Polish writer.
-As English publisher of Without Dogma wrote in the preface in 1893 edition: “What Wagner did for Germany in music, what Dumas did for France, and Scott for all English-speaking people, the great Pole has achieved for his own country in literature.”
+As English publisher of Without Dogma wrote in the preface in 1893 edition:

 As his works were considered an embodiment of national virtues, Sienkiewicz surprised the public by his choice to portrait a contemporary society from a profligate's perspective.

 Deeply influenced by conservative circles, Sienkiewicz was worried about what he believed to be the moral decay of the decadent youth.
 As patriotic, but muted and focused on every-day reality, values and slogans preached by Sienkiewicz's generation (such as gradual work for the improvement of socio-economic status of peasants) seemed for the young as too earthbound, many claimed that a pursuit for a personal happiness is what interest them more than public affairs.
 Even founders of the Polish positivism became by that time disappointed by the underwhelming effects of their work and worsening situation of Polish society in general, as can be seen in other novels of that time, including The Doll by Bolesław Prus.
 Sienkiewicz believed that such selfish attitude leads to unacceptable lapses in ethical behavior and has to be condemned.
 He intended to demonstrate the true motivations of the decadents in order to lampoon them.